boscoh/inmembrane/README.markdown

  - 'datadir' is the the path to the MEMSAT3 data directory )

 Note the the 'runmemsat' script refers to PSIPRED v2, but it means MEMSAT3 - PSIPRED is not required.

+#### Python libraries
+<a id="python_libraries"></a>(*) We provide a few third party Python libraries ( [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/), [mechanize](http://wwwsearch.sourceforge.net/mechanize) and [twill](http://twill.idyll.org/)) and [Suds](https://fedorahosted.org/suds/) ) in the inmembrane distribution so there is one less hoop to jump through for installation.
+If you are an expert user who would, for some reason, like to use your own system copies of these libraries (eg those installed via apt-get or pip install), you can simply rename or delete the approriate library directories in the inmembrane distribution.

 ## Modification guide